Making the Announcement About Relocation

 Standing in front of employees and the news media explaining a location project can be stressful.

-Regardless of where you are in the site selection process, what will you do if employees begin asking about a relocation or consolidation before you are ready with answers?
-What will you say if the Mayor or a local reporter calls?
+Regardless of the size of your company, what will you do if employees begin asking about a relocation or consolidation before you are ready with answers?
+What will you say if the Mayor or a local reporter calls because, even though you are a small business, you represent something unique and newsworthy?

 Being forced to provide an untimely confirmation of a site selection project can occur due to unexpected events.
 Employees might spread rumors because part of a conversation was overheard.
-Or a premature comment by a politician in a candidate community might spark media coverage elsewhere, which will be picked up by your local news outlets.
+Or a premature comment by a politician in a candidate community might spark media coverage (which is why it’s best to be represented anonymously) that will be picked up by your local news outlets.
 Fairly quickly, an onslaught of problematic information can spread via social media be it Facebook, Twitter, LinkedIn or countless blogs.

 The Best PR – Be Pro-Active